peterlamar/go-examples/db-cache/readme.md

 ### Build and run postgres db

-1. Build the container with the SQL files seeding the data
+1. This Builds the local postgres container with two local SQL files that create a table and insert some sample data into the table

 ```
 docker build -t postgres . -f deploy/Dockerfile